 Get at least 3 spare spokes for the drive side of your rear wheel and Gaffa Tape them to a seatstay.

 These are delicate touches.
-A professional builder will include many more as part of the individual service you can expect – one of the many reasons you might choose to have a bike like this custom-built by Richard at Oxford Bike Works if you like the idea of a personalised specification but lack the experience to put it together yourself.
+A professional builder will include many more as part of the individual service you can expect – one of the many reasons you might choose to have a bike like this custom-built for you if you like the idea of a personalised specification but lack the experience to put it together yourself.